Uber Milk Moon Shell, Polinices uber

 Uber Milk Moon Shell, Polinices uber.
 Size: 4.1 cm (1.6 inches) x 3.4 cm (1.3 inches).
 Shell collected off the beach of Bahía Concepción, Baja California Sur, July 2005.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Uber Milk Moon, Polinices uber (Valenciennes, 1832), is a gastropod mollusk that is a member of the Naticiae Family of Moons.
-The shell has a large and elongated body whorl, a fairly short spire and an aperture that is semi-circular with a wide inner lip at the top.
+Description: The Uber Milk Moon Shell has a large and, compared to other moon shells, elongated body whorl.
+They have a fairly high, pointy, spire.
 The exterior of the shell has a smooth surface except for growth lines.
-The and interior of the shell is shiny and white.
-The Uber Milk Moon Shells reach a maximum of 5.5 cm (2.2 inches) in length and 4.6 cm (1.8 inches) in height.
+The exterior may be white, yellowish, cream or beige in color, often with orange-brown staining.
+The aperture is semi-circular with a wide inner lip at the top, which partially covers the umbilicus.
+The interior of the shell is white and shiny.
+Uber Milk Moon Shells reach a maximum of 5.5 cm (2.2 inches) in length and 4.6 cm (1.8 inches) in height.